GillesArcas/sudosol/README.md

 sudosol is a sudoku solver using only human techniques.
 Currently, sudosol implements the techniques from Simple Sudoku program (Simple Sudoku Technique Set, ssts).
 These techniques are:

-- naked and hidden singles, pairs, triples and quads,
+- naked and hidden single, pair, triple and quad,
-- locked candidates (pointing and claiming),
+- locked candidate (pointing and claiming),
-- X-wings and swordfishes,
+- X-wing and swordfish,
-- XY-wings,
+- XY-wing,
 - simple coloring and multi coloring.

 More techniques are being implemented, either equivalent to Simple Sudoku techniques, or beyond Simple Sudoku techniques.
 Currently, they are:

-- locked pairs and triples, turbot fish, skyscraper, 2-string kite, empty rectangle,
+- locked pair and triple, turbot fish, skyscraper, 2-string kite, empty rectangle,
-- jellyfish, X-chains, XY-chains, BUG+1.
+- jellyfish, W-wing, X-chain, XY-chain, BUG+1.

 Tests make sure each technique is handled correctly.